chiefsan/chiefsan.github.io/README.md

 Personal homepage

-Credits to [Jami Gibbs](https://github.com/jamigibbs/phantom/) for the theme based on which this was built.
+Credits to [Jami Gibbs](https://github.com/jamigibbs/phantom/) and [Sharath Kumar](https://github.com/sharu725/online-cv) for the themes based on which this was built.